netgen/ibexa-site-api/docs/reference/query_types.rst

 Query Types
 ===========

-Site API Query Types expand upon Query Type feature from eZ Publish Kernel, using the same basic interfaces.
-That will enable using your existing Query Types, but how Site API integrates them with the rest of the system differs from eZ Publish Kernel.
+Site API Query Types expand upon Query Type feature from Ibexa CMS Core, using the same basic interfaces.
+That will enable using your existing Query Types, but how Site API integrates them with the rest of the system differs from Ibexa CMS Core.

 **Content on this page:**